The Department of Exceptional Children

 How To Refer A Child

-The Child Find mandate, set forth by the Individuals with Disabilities Education Act (IDEA), requires school districts to identify, locate, and evaluate all children with disabilities from age 3-21.
+The Child Find mandate, part of the Individuals with Disabilities Education Act (IDEA), requires school districts to identify, locate, and evaluate all children with disabilities ages 3–21.

-Anyone who has identified a child from 3-21 who may be effected by a disability — including behavior, development, and hearing or vision loss — may contact the Tallahatchie County Health Department office to request an evaluation.
-Our team of specialists are equipped to conduct a multidisciplinary evaluation to determine the natures of the child’s disability and which services may be rendered to assist with the child’s education.
+Anyone who knows a child ages 3–21 who may have a disability — including challenges with behavior, development, hearing, or vision — can contact the Tallahatchie County Health Department to request an evaluation.
+Our team can complete a full evaluation to determine the child’s needs and the services that can support their education.

-If you have identified a child, age 0-2, who has a disability and requires special services, please contact the Tallahatchie County Health Department at 662-647-3404.
+If you know a child under age 3 who may need special services, please contact the Tallahatchie County Health Department at 662-647-3404.

 Eligibility for Services